 Only if you like having our buddy Guido come over to break your thumbs.
 Screen grabs and right clicks are not the proper way to obtain an image and in some cases could get you in real trouble.
 As just one example, some images shot for St. Thomas Magazine have been authorized for use only on that publication's site.
 So instead of grabbing an image from a site you don't own, why not get in touch with us.
 Not only will we tell you if you're authorized to use the image in question, but we can get it to you in the proper format.
 And in those cases where you're not allowed to use an image, we'll help you find suitable alternatives.

 Oh, and if you're thinking of grabbing an image and using it on a non-UST site, you could get in even more trouble as you'll be violating the university's copyright.
 And no, the way you're using it is probably not fair use.

 Long story short: If you see an image on a UST Web site you'd like to use get in touch.
 We're generally pretty nice guys and Guido would much rather sit on our couch and watch reruns of "Who's the Boss" than come out and break your thumbs.

 Contact director of photography Mike Ekern.
 There is no charge for images used from our catalog.

 We collect model releases for every portrait we shoot.
 We also collect releases for any directed photo shoot involving 10 people or less.
-These releases are filed in a database maintained by University Relations.
+These releases are filed in a database maintained by MIC.
 We do not collect releases for reception-type events, sporting events, candid scenes around campus, or classroom photography.
 If you are the contracting department for one of these types of photo sessions, you are welcome to collect model releases on your own and we will file them for you.
 You may download our model release here.
 Our release for minors is here.